Aliases for TECR Gene

 GeneCards Summary for TECR Gene

 TECR (Trans-2,3-Enoyl-CoA Reductase) is a Protein Coding gene.
-Diseases associated with TECR include mental retardation, autosomal recessive 14 and tinea pedis.
+Diseases associated with TECR include mental retardation, autosomal recessive 14 and autosomal recessive non-syndromic intellectual disability.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include oxidoreductase activity, acting on the CH-CH group of donors.
 An important paralog of this gene is TECRL.

 UniProtKB/Swiss-Prot for TECR Gene